 He’s a fan of sauna / cold plunge and seeks out a hotel / gym etc. wherever he is in the world (here).

-As a man in his 50’s with small children he’s working on his flexibility through Yoga and Pilates (here) and Sir Mo Farah seems to be trying to get Jimmy more into running via the 5k challenge (here) and getting him on Run With Mo (here).
+As a man in his 50’s with small children he’s started working on his flexibility through Yoga and Pilates (here) or Lagree (here) and Sir Mo Farah seems to be trying to get Jimmy more into running via the 5k challenge (here) and getting him on Run With Mo (here).

 In a 2026 podcast (What’s My Age Again?) he found out that, while chronologically aged 53, he is biologically only 27.
+He’s clearly doing something right.
 Read more here.

 Jimmy is a huge music fan and has contributed to several Robbie Williams songs (here).
 He’s also mates with Brandon Flowers of The Killers and has been spotted sweeping the stage at their Glastonbury gig (here), filming from near the drum kit (here) and was even their support act at The Royal Albert Hall (here).